Xeverous/filter_spirit/README.md

 The project is under construction, message [/u/Xeverous](https://old.reddit.com/user/Xeverous/) on reddit or Xeverous#2151 on Discord if you are interested in it's early development or have any questions/suggestions/whatever.
 You can also open an issue.

-## documentation and tutorial

-Browse `doc` directory.
-Files are in Markdown so you can read them online on GitHub.

-Note that the tool is in its early development so things may chage.
-Suggestions welcome.

 ## overview

 Core features: